 We selectively pursue the acquisition of businesses that complement our current portfolio and allow access to new customers or technologies.
 In pursuing our business strategy, we routinely conduct discussions, evaluate targets, and enter into agreements regarding possible acquisitions.
 As part of our business strategy, we seek to identify acquisition opportunities that will expand or complement our existing products and services, or customer base, at attractive valuations.
-In fiscal 2015 and 2016, we acquired DTECH, GATR, and TeraLogics in connection with our strategic efforts to build and expand our command, control, communication, computers, intelligence, surveillance and reconnaissance (C4ISR) business.
-In the third quarter of fiscal 2016 we formalized the structure of Cubic Mission Solutions (CMS), our business unit which combines and integrates our C4ISR and secure communications operations.
+From fiscal year 2015 through 2017, we acquired DTECH LABS, Inc. (DTECH), GATR Technologies, Inc. (GATR), TeraLogics, LLC (Teralogics), and Vocality International (Vocality) in connection with our strategic efforts to build and expand our command, control, communication, computers, intelligence, surveillance and reconnaissance (C4ISR) business.
+In fiscal 2016 we formalized the structure of Cubic Mission Solutions (CMS), our business unit which combines and integrates our C4ISR and secure communications operations.

-We have also made a number of niche acquisitions of businesses during the past several years, including, Intific, Inc. in February 2014 and Intelligent Transport Management Solutions Limited in November 2013.
-Generally, our business acquisitions are dilutive to earnings in the short-term due to acquisition related costs, integration costs, retention payments and often higher amortization of purchased intangibles in the early periods after acquisition and expenses related to earn-outs.
-However, we expect that each of these recent acquisitions will be accretive to earnings in the long-term
+We have also made a number of niche acquisitions of businesses during the past several years, including Deltenna Limited (Deltenna) in 2017 and Intific in February 2014.
+Generally, our business acquisitions are dilutive to earnings in the short-term due to acquisition-related costs, integration costs, retention payments and often higher amortization of purchased intangibles in the early periods after acquisition and expenses related to earn-outs.
+However, we expect that each of these recent acquisitions will be accretive to earnings in the long-term.